pragnyanramtha/lecture/step 1 - Resolve.md

 I want to do things that leave a mark on me, things I’ll never forget, and I want to do them every single day.

 do you even remember that last reel you watched ? , if not are you sure that it made you happy ?

-If you ever feel bored, or if you feel like every day is the same, it needs to change, right now.

-And it can only happen when you do, when you grow every day, you notice the change.

 [[step 2 - Adapt]]